yu-iskw/bisecting-kmeans/docs/blog-article.md

 In general, there are two strategies for hierarchical clustering:

-- Agglomerative: This is a "bottom up" approach: each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy.
+- **Agglomerative**: This is a "bottom up" approach: each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy.
-- Divisive: This is a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.
+- **Divisive**: This is a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.

 Bisecting k-means is a divisive hierarchical clustering.
 Actually, a top-down clustering method and is less commonly used.